Or the beautiful Ballet?

 - Modesty Shorts: To avoid any Panty Shots during their dance, the girls wear shorts underneath their skirts.

 - Ren: The Demifiend, Kazuma Kiryu, and Vincent Brooks.

 - Both Ren and Kiryu were prosecuted for crimes that they didn't commit.
 While Ren was falsely accused, Kiryu willingly took the fall.

-- Ann: Hiroko and Goro Majima in his Majima Construction guise.
+- Ann: Hiroko, Goro Majima in his Majima Construction guise, and Catherine.

-- Makoto: Nanashi and Taiga Saejima.
+- Makoto: Nanashi, Taiga Saejima, and Katherine McBride.
 Her Halloween costume also resembles Zombie Cop, a recurring demon from the mainline SMT games.

 - Both she and Nanashi were hated at the middle of the game for something that wasn't their fault (Makoto for not doing anything about Kamoshida despite not knowing, Nanashi for unsealing Krishna under Dagda's influence).

-- Yusuke: Shin Megami Tensei I Protagonist and Shun Akiyama
+- Yusuke: Shin Megami Tensei I Protagonist, Shun Akiyama, and Jonathan Ariga.

 - Appropriately enough, both Yusuke and the SMT I protagonist have dead mothers.

-- Futaba: Demonica suit and The Florist of Sai
+- Futaba: Demonica suit, The Florist of Sai, and Tobias Nebbins.

 - Once again, a Lovers Arcana wielder dress up as Pink Argus of Phoenix Ranger Featherman R.